MuyangLin95/Autonomous-Ultrasound-CodeData/README.md

-# Minimal-Entropy Correlation Alignment for Unsupervised Deep Domain Adaptation
+# Deep learning model and logistic model for ultrasound image classification

 This work is based off the original Minimal-Entropy Correlation Alignment model.
 See the Reference section for further details.